 “It’s not clear if it’s real at first.”

 A flash fiction piece I wrote here for Wales Arts Review.
 Expect burning houses, and, well, you’ll have to read it won’t you?
-Click the link and go.
+Click the link in the title and go.

 What better way to celebrate American Independence Day than by reading this interview with me?
 It’s also a worthwhile read post-4th July, taking in everything from ‘The Rhossili Effect’, elderly gay love, the Bootleg Beatles and white boy funk novels.
 Enjoy.

 So those nice people at Wales Arts Review asked me to get involved in their Story:Retold project where current writers create new stories based on shorts from Dai Smith’s collection Story Vol. I. I re-imagined a Dylan Thomas short called ‘Extraordinary Little Cough’.
-My story is called ‘The Rhossili Effect’ and it’s here.
+My story is called ‘The Rhossili Effect’ and it’s on the link in the title.
 There’ll be a book of all of the stories.
 And a movie.
 And probably a theme park.

 Great Product/Grate Product, The CDF, April 2015